pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportgetdatainbufferscattergatherlist.md

 ### -param SgList [out]

-A pointer to  an scatter-gather list structure address to receive the scatter-gather list for the input data buffer in <i>Srb</i>.
+A pointer to  a scatter-gather list structure address to receive the scatter-gather list for the input data buffer in <i>Srb</i>.

 ## -returns